mendix/docs/content/developerportal/collaborate/buzz.md

 title: "Buzz"
 category: "Collaboration Tools"
 menu_order: 10
-description: "This page describes the Mendix Buzz, which is the landing page for a Mendix app project."
+description: "Describes the Mendix Buzz, which is the landing page for a Mendix app project."
 tags: ["Buzz","Developer Portal"]
 ---